 - Safety Data Sheets (SDS - no longer called MSDS): The new format requires 16 specific sections, ensuring consistency in presentation of important product information.
 Refer to the OSHA quick card on SDS for additional information on SDS.

 - Information and training: To facilitate understanding of the new system, the new standard requires that workers be trained by December 1, 2013 on the new label elements and safety data sheet (SDS) format, in addition to current training requirements.

-More information on the Global Harmonization System can be found here.
+More information on the Globally Harmonized System can be found here.